blanco-dev/blanco-dev/README.md

 # Hello!!
 I'm Matias Blanco 👋

-## I'm a Student of University and Developer
+## I'm a Student and Developer

-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C in University
 - 👯 I seek to collaborate with other students, to build our own projects
 - 😻 I'm enthusiastic about acquiring new information about Technology
 - ⚡ Hobbies: In my free time I play games and see movies.